-The best way to coast the creek up from Willow Lake is to stay on its
+The nicest way to coast the creek up from Willow Lake is to stay on its

 southern side, after crossing the tributaries coming down from the southern

 peaks.
-Use-trails appears and disappears on that side.
+Use-trails appear and disappear on that side.
 The northern side

-of the Gayley creek is all talus rock and sand.
-At the second southern canyon
+of the Gayley creek is all talus rock, but the route is easier to follow (so

 you should reach a little pond and then a vast meadow.
 This is a good point to

-cross over to the other side of the creek.
+cross over to the northern side of the creek.